Endometrial Ablation-Thermal, with Hysteroscopy, D&C

-Endometrial Abalation-Thermal (Novasure) is specifically designed for premenopausal women, especially those who experience very heavy periods.
+Endometrial Ablation-Thermal (Novasure) is specifically designed for pre-menopausal women, especially those who experience very heavy periods.
 Novasure Endometrial Ablation is the answer to such problems.
 Known for being one of the most efficient methods of Endometrial Ablation, Novasure offers quick and safe riddance from heavy periods that disrupt your life.
 It is a safe and approved method of destroying the endometrial lining so that you no longer have to deal with very heavy and painful menstruation.

 Before the Procedure

 Always tell your health care provider or nurse what drugs you are taking, even drugs, supplements, or herbs you bought without a prescription.

 - You may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), Warfarin (Coumadin), and any other drugs that make it hard for your blood to clot.

 - Ask your health care provider which drugs you should still take on the day of your surgery.